 How Do ID Specialists Work With Other Physicians?

 An Infectious disease specialist will work hand in hand with many other types of health clinic and hospital physicians.
 In the hospital, they work on a consulting basis.
 Hospitalists serve as the main health care practitioners that take care of hospitalized patients.
 However, when a patient's case is particularly complex, hospitalist physicians will consult with ID specialists.
 The hospitalist physician will still be the primary physician on the patient's care team however, ID specialists will also be able to help manage the patient's care.
 Usually, ID specialists will focus on the infectious etiology by adjusting antibiotic and antifungal medications while leaving other medical issues and symptoms to the hospitalist.

 In the clinics, ID physicians usually treat patients that are referred to them or are follow up appointments of previously hospitalized patients.
 For example, a family medicine physician or GP (general practice) may notice a patient's elevated liver enzymes on a routine screening.
-This warrants further workup and screening for hepatitis by the family medicine physician or GP.
+This warrants further workup and screening for hepatitis by the primary care physician or GP.
 If a patient has a positive hepatitis test indicative of infection, they are referred to ID specialists.
 The ID physician will see the patient in clinic and order a further workup to determine the degree of liver damage, hepatitis viral load, and hepatitis viral strain.
 Following complete workup, the patient can begin treatment of their hepatitis.
-With new advancements in treatment of hepatitis, the virus is usually completely irradicated within two months of clinic treatment.
+With new advancements in treatment of hepatitis, the virus is usually completely eradicated within two months of clinic treatment.

 Infectious Disease Subspecialties